 Social media is a powerful tool for attracting applicants and expanding the reach of your job postings.
 In fact, 92% of companies use LinkedIn, Facebook, and Twitter to augment traditional recruiting methods.
 But if you’re just dipping your toe into the social media waters, you may be discouraged by a lack of response.
 Why isn’t your social media recruitment strategy working for you?
+You have to know the basics of how to recruit using this tool.

 You’re not reaching beyond your followers.